lvdburg/whu/README.md

 WHU
 ===

 Our GitHub Repo for the programming course at WHU.
-Team members (so far): Lars
+Team members: Bilgin, Felix, Lars, Marc